italia/eudi-wallet-it-docs/docs/en/pid-eaa-entity-configuration.rst

 Metadata for federation_entity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *federation_entity* metadata MUST contain the claims as defined in Section :ref:`Metadata of federation_entity Leaves`.
+The *federation_entity* metadata MUST contain the parameters as defined in Section :ref:`Metadata of federation_entity Leaves`.

 Metadata for oauth_authorization_server